Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Subgroups of

 \section{Subgroups of $G$}

+Our next step is to find all the regular, maximal-rank subgroups of $G$, using\eqs{shift}{e:rkHI}.

+Our task is indeed closely related to the well-known problem of finding the regular subalgebras of the Lie algebra of $G$, which is accomplished by using the extended Dynkin diagram technique\cite{rD-LieSub}; see also\cite{rWyb,rSsky,rCahn}.
+The procedure starts with removing in every possible way one node from the extended Dynkin diagram of the Lie algebra of the original group $G$, producing a collection of Dynkin diagrams of the first list of maximal regular subalgebras.
+One then iterates this procedure for every Lie algebra from this first list.
+While this procedure is not perfect, all of the very few required corrections are known by now\cite[p.\,135--143]{rCahn}.

-Our next step is to find all the regular subgroups of $G$.
-This can be done manually, for example, by using the extended Dynkin diagram technique\cite{wybourne1}.
-The procedure is to remove nodes from the extended Dynkin diagram in all possible ways, and read off the subgroup represented by the remainder.
+Many of the subalgebras are also found by the quicker method of removing from the extended Dynkin diagram of the group $G$ several nodes in all possible ways at once, and reading off the subalgebra represented by the remainder.

-For example (see Fig~\ref{e8dd}), if we take out the nodes $\a^1$, $\a^2$ and $\a^7$ from the extended Dynkin diagram of $E_8$, we get $SO_{10}\times SU_{2}\times U_{1}^{2}$ as a subgroup.
-Following this procedure, we get a total of 99 subgroups of $E_8$ given in Table~\ref{atsg}.
+For example (see Figure~\ref{e8d5a1}), if we take out the nodes $\a_1$, $\a_6$ and $\a_7$ from the extended Dynkin diagram of $E_8$, we get $D_5+A_1$; see Figure~\ref{e8d5a1}.
+Notably, however, this does not produce all subalgebras, such as for example $D_4+D_4\subset E_8$, which {\em\/is\/} obtained by the above-outlined iterative method, as shown in Figure~\ref{e8d4d4}.